NIH-MIP/AI-ADC/README.md

 #### Prerequisities

-You will need to build the Endo-SFMLearner environment by following commend:
+You will need to build the AI-ADC environment by following commend:

 ```bash
 pip3 install -r requirements.txt